fwd/nano-to/readme.md

 ## Checkout UI

-Nano.to is a single page application hosted on Github.
+Nano.to is a single page application openly hosted on Github.
 You can expect great things.
 For now Checkout is our first "Feature".

 > Free, **Non-custodial** Checkout Pages for your Nano Address.